iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/genotype_browser_section.rst

   previewColumns = <comma-separated list of genotype or phenotype column ids>

-A comma-separated list of columns used as header of the table of ``Table Preview`` query in ``Genotype Browser`` for the study.
+Which columns to display in the preview table of the ``Genotype Browser`` of the study.
 Possible values in this list are genotype or phenotype column ids.

 downloadColumns
 _______________